 At the beginning of the school year all students will receive a hard copy of the College Student Diary.
 The front pages of the College Student Diary provide information on College policies and procedures.
-All students and parents are required to read the expectations regarding student attendance, uniform and grooming, student safe rules, use of mobile phones, internet and information technology, cyber-safety and student driving in this diary.
-The Student Diary is also designed as a communication tool between parents and class teachers.
+All students and parents are required to read the expectations regarding student attendance, uniform and grooming, student safe rules, use of mobile and smart phones, internet and information technology, cyber-safety and student driving in this diary.
+The Student Diary is not designed as a communication tool between parents and class teachers.
+The Parent Portal, and / or email should be used for this purpose.

-3.4 Student Safe School Rules
+3.4 Student Safe School Rules:

-- 3.4.1 'Hands Off' Rule - 3.4.1.1 Oakhill College has a 'hands off' rule to preserve the safety, well-being and dignity of all members of our community.
+3.4.1 'Hands off' Rule

+Oakhill College has a 'hands off' rule to preserve the safety, well-being and dignity of all members of our community.
 This is the most important safety rule for students to keep in mind.
-It requires that students keep their hands-off others and the property of others.
+It requires that students keep their hands off others and the property of others.